corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

 >On shareholder node, execute <br>`start GetStockBalance symbol: TEST`

 ##### 3. Bridge To Solana - Stock Issuer
-Shareholder transfers some stock tokens to the Bridging Authority.
+Shareholder transfers some stock tokens to the `Bridge Authority`.
 >On company WayneCo's node, execute <br>`start MoveStock symbol: TEST, quantity: 60, recipient: "Bridging Authority"`

 Now at the Bridging Authority's terminal, we can see that it received 100 stock tokens: